-On a related note, 2017 is my 25th season of storm chasing.
+On a related note, in 2023 I will pass the 30 year mark in my storm chasing career.
 I posted a page marking that milestone here.

 I wrote the first pages of this web site back in October of 1995 at the West Virginia Institute of Technology engineering computer lab in Montgomery, West Virginia (Google Street View).
-I did most of the hand-coded HTML and content writing on orange-screened, text-only monochrome 'dummy terminals' connected to the school's network and Unix servers.
-For you non-IT readers, a dummy terminal is basically a keyboard and monitor connected to a central server on a network - IE, there was no CPU 'tower' (these were common in department stores, auto repair shops and such).
+I did most of the hand-coded HTML and content writing on orange-screened, text-only monochrome dummy terminals connected to the school's network and Unix servers.
+For you non-IT readers, a dummy terminal is basically a keyboard and monitor connected to a central server on a network - IE, there was no CPU tower at each workstation.
+You would usually find these systems in department stores, auto repair shops and similar settings.

 After I got my own computer and a dialup account in 1997, updating the web site took place over Telnet at the Unix shell prompt using the Pico text editor.
 I did everything server-side, except for FTPing image files as needed.
 I didn't start maintaining a local copy of the site and fully updating via FTP until 1998.

-The first photo prints I scanned in '95 were using a flatbed in a lab in Orndorff Hall (the only scanner on campus that I was aware of), resulting in 256-color GIF images.
-I think I had 8 or 10 photos on the site to start with.
-The first lightning photo I posted to the site was the one pictured at left that I captured on my first 'chase' in July of 1993 (that is the original scan).
-At that point, I only had three seasons of storm chasing under my belt (most of my early photos were from Pennsylvania from 1993 to 1995), yet had a decently successful batch of lightning shots.
+The first photo prints I scanned in 1995 were using a flatbed in a lab in Orndorff Hall (the only scanner on campus that I was aware of), resulting in 256-color GIF images.
+I had 8 or 10 photos on the site to start with.
+The first lightning photo I posted to the site was the one pictured at left that I captured on my first storm outing in July of 1993.
+This image is of the original scan.
+At that point, I only had three seasons of storm chasing under my belt, yet had a decently successful batch of lightning shots.
+Most of my early photos were from around Washington and Pittsburgh, Pennsylvania from 1993 to 1995.